Depending on the climate zone, heating and/or cooling can account for 20% to 50% of energy used in Australian homes.

-Portable evaporative coolers are of limited effectiveness.
-If the room they are in has low humidity, they will initially blow cooler feeling air.
-However, as they are constantly recirculating the indoor air and adding humidity to it, they quickly become very ineffective and can actually start to warm the room through the heat coming from their motors.
+Portable evaporative coolers are less effective.
+If the room you are cooling has low humidity, they will initially blow cooler air.
+However, as they are constantly recirculating the indoor air and adding humidity to it, they can actually start to warm the room with the heat coming from their motors.

 Ducted gas heating

 A gas heater is installed under the floor, in the ceiling or next to an external wall.
 Heat is distributed via ducting in the ceiling or under the floor.
 They are expensive to operate due to significant gas consumption and electricity for the fans.

 Purchase, installation and running costs can be costly.
 However, ducted gas heating provides effective heating and can be zoned to only the rooms where needed.

 Regular servicing and cleaning will ensure the system continues to operate efficiently.
 Servicing should be done by a licensed technician.
 Cleaning the air intake filters can be done by the householder.

 Ducted gas heating can be paired with a ducted evaporative cooler for year-round temperature control, although a reverse-cycle air conditioning system may be more practical.